Researching your Victorian ancestors

 A will is the indication of how a person wished his/her estate to be disposed of at death.
 Probate is the judicial determination of the validity of a will.
 Wills should always be probated in each state where real estate property was held.

-When a person dies without leaving a valid will, particularly when property is left, in most cases letters of administration will be issued by a court appointed administrator.
+If a person dies without leaving a valid will, particularly when property is left, letters of administration will be issued by a court appointed administrator.

 There is no central archive of Australian wills and related documents.
 Collections are held in each state, in either the relevant state archives office or at the Supreme Court registry.